 Carlingford was a favourite with C.S.
 Lewis, of Narnia fame who grew up here.
 Lewis said, “That part of Rostrevor which overlooks Carlingford Lough is my idea of Narnia.”

-The Big Fish in Belfast, Molly Malone in Dublin, the Spire here’s just a few that aren’t worth going out of your way to see but you may see in passing.
+The Big Fish in Belfast, Molly Malone in Dublin, and the Spire here are just a few that aren’t worth going out of your way to see but you may see in passing.
 At the very least none of these types of tourist traps in Ireland require an entry fee.

 Molly Malone Dublin

 Molly Malone in Dublin as you can see her breasts are rubbed into a different colour by tourists making a wish – I just don’t get that.
 What I do love is the Irish nicknames for Molly.
 The tart with the cart, The dish with the fish and The dolly with the trolley.

 I have no clue what the Spire is meant to be but apparently, it was the winner of a contest to replace Nelson’s column which was blown up and left a gaping space.
 Dublin City council says this about the Spire.

 “The base is gently lit and the tip illuminated from a light source within to provide a beacon in the night sky over Dublin.”